 g) demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional or equivalent level;

 Students will engage in this in all modules but specifically within XN7506 Science of Weight Control and XN7512 Research Methods and Data Analysis.

 The programme is delivered by a mix of: academics from the University of Chester and other UK universities; professionals from a range of disciplines; and other visiting lecturers with appropriate specialist knowledge and skills.

-In Chester, the programme is comprised of series of taught modules each delivered by a series of whole morning sessions scheduled over a period of six weeks; in addition the programme includes directed learning and the submission of a 4,000 word assignment, or its equivalent.
+In Chester, the programme is comprised of a series of taught modules each delivered by a series of whole morning sessions scheduled over a period of six weeks; in addition the programme includes directed learning and the submission of a 4,000 word assignment, or its equivalent.

-In Dublin, the programme is comprised of series of taught modules each delivered by a three-day, 25 hour short course followed by a period of directed learning and the submission of a 4,000 word assignment, or its equivalent.
+In Dublin, the programme is comprised of a series of taught modules each delivered by a three-day, 25 hour short course followed by a period of directed learning and the submission of a 4,000 word assignment, or its equivalent.